-Number of measures that have made progress: Two (indirectly)
+Number of measures total: Six Number of measures that have made progress: Two (indirectly)

 Non-native and Invasive Species Strategy

 Issue statement: Non-native and invasive species imperil native species in the Pacific Northwest's ecosystems through predation, competition for food, interbreeding, disease transmission, food web disruption, and physical habitat alteration.
 In coordination with regional partners, the Council has committed to measures to prevent the introduction of non-native and invasive species in the Columbia River Basin, and where possible, reduce competition with juvenile and adult salmonids.